egrish/sample-dotnet-worker-storage-queue/README.md

 kubectl get pods -w
 ```

-Add 5-10 queue message to the queue.
-KEDA will detect the event and add a pod.
+Add 5-10 queue messages to the queue.
+KEDA will detect the events and add pods.
+Please, notice that `maxReplicaCount` limits the number of active jobs.

 ```cli
 NAME                        READY   STATUS    RESTARTS   AGE